Asabeneh/30-Days-Of-Python/25_Day/25_pandas.md

-Now, lets get specif colums using the column key
+Now, lets get specific column using the column key